 What is a Cataract?

-A cataract is a “clouding” of the eye’s natural lens, which results in blurred or defocused vision.
-Cataracts are often described as looking through wax paper or cloudy cellophane.
-More than 20 million adults in the U.S. have developed cataracts making it the number one cause of poor vision in the United States.
+A cataract is a “clouding” of the eye’s natural lens.
+Which, results in blurred or defocused vision.
+Generally speaking, cataracts are often described as looking through wax paper or cloudy cellophane.
+More than 20 million adults in the U.S. have developed cataracts.
+Thus, making it the number one cause of poor vision in the United States.
 In most cases cataract surgery is required to improve an individual’s vision.
-The natural lens is replaced with a man made lens often referred to as an IOL or intraocular lens.
-This surgery is highly successful and is the most commonly performed surgery in the United States today.
+The natural lens is replaced with a man made lens.
+Which, is often referred to as an IOL or intra ocular lens.
+This surgery is highly successful.
+And, is the most commonly performed surgery in the United States today.

 In Time, You May Have Symptoms Such As: